Providing non-dilutive capital to restaurant brands.

 VALIDATED INVESTMENT MODEL

-SCALABLE, ASSET LIGHT OPERATIONS WITH GLOBAL POTENTIAL
+SCALABLE, ASSET LIGHT MODEL

 New royalty streams add revenue, not overhead, enabling efficient and profitable growth.
 High-margin structure enhances free cash flow yield and investor returns.
 Post-transaction responsibilities primarily consist of streamlined royalty payment administration.